Halibut Kabobs with Lemon-Basil Butter

 - 2 tablespoons high-heat oil Add to list

-- 2 zucchini, thickly sliced Add to list
+- 2 zucchini or summer squash, thickly sliced Add to list

 - 1 quart mixed cherry tomatoes Add to list